dwarvesf/playbook/engineering/ios.md

 ### Uploading

-[App Store Connect][appstore-connect] is Apple's portal for managing your apps on the App Store.
+[App store Connect][appstore-connect] is Apple's portal for managing your apps on the App store.
 To upload a build, Xcode requires an Apple ID that is part of the developer account used for signing.
-Nowadays Apple has allowed for single Apple IDs to be part of multiple App Store Connect accounts (i.e. client organizations) in both Apple's developer portal as well as App Store Connect.
+Nowadays Apple has allowed for single Apple IDs to be part of multiple App store Connect accounts (i.e. client organizations) in both Apple's developer portal as well as App store Connect.

 After uploading the build, be patient as it can take up to an hour for it to show up under the Builds section of your app version.
 When it appears, you can link it to the app version and submit your app for review.